urao/CC13.x/README.md

 * Bringup the infrastructure based on the above reference topology
 * Setup undercloud Host
 * Undercloud host have access to Contrail Cloud repository satellite
+* Install CentOS on 2 of the servers and validate the fabric connectivity using os-net-config [scripts](validate_fabric)

 ### Install Contrail Cloud